 Computing skills are developed specifically through:

 E-safety knowledge and the ability to make safe choices;

 Basic use of equipment and storage/retrieval of work;

 Understanding that a computer is not clever, and that it responds to a series of commands and questions set by and controlled by the user;

 Use of software to present information in a variety of ways.

-All children are taught about the internet and how they should keep safe online.
-We take e-safety very seriously and it is embedded throughout our curriculum.
+ensuring that we equip our pupils to use technology in a safe and respectful manner.
+The SMART Rules (safe, meeting, accepting, reliable, tell) form an integral part of our e-Safety approach.
+These are known to pupils, prominently displayed throughout the school and shared with parents/carers via our school website.
+All pupils are taught about the internet and how they should keep safe online.
 Aspects include knowing how to use the internet safely, understanding how to keep personal data private and being respectful to each other when online.
-Children learn what they should do if they come across something about which they are uncomfortable.
+As part of our safeguarding curriculum, pupils learn what they should do if they come across something about which they are uncomfortable.